Santa Rosa de Lima Cartel: Organization and criminal activities

 On 9 March 2019, there was a mass shooting at La Playa Men's Club, a nightclub in Salamanca, Guanajuato, Mexico.
 15 people were killed and between 7-9 were injured.
-The authorities only reported fourteen deaths hiding the real figure.
-The attack was due to reports about the sea in the interior of the place and for not paying a floor charge.
-Witnesses described the attackers as a group of armed men who arrived in three CJNG vans.
-Previously the owner of the place had received patent threats from the CJNG for the collection of floor.
+The authorities only reported fourteen deaths, hiding the real figure.
+The attack was linked to extortion demands for cobro de piso (a protection fee paid to cartels in order to gain the "right" to operate in their area).
+Witnesses described the attackers as a group of armed men affiliated with CJNG who arrived in three vans.
+Previously the owner of the place had received threats from CJNG for payment of the cobro de piso fee.

-The Santa Rosa de Lima Cartel is a major force behind the sale of meth in the state of Guanajuato.
-The Santa Rosa de Lima Cartel are infamous for selling meth that has a blue color, which they source from criminal groups in the state of Michoacán.
+The Santa Rosa de Lima Cartel is a major force behind the sale of methamphetamine in the state of Guanajuato.
+The cartel is infamous for selling meth that has a blue color, which they source from criminal groups in the state of Michoacán.
 According to local experts, there is little, if any, meth production in the state of Guanajuato.

-On 29 October, Marco Antonio Flores Martínez, aka El Ñecas, was arrested, who planned to place a bomb on a plane, as well as detonate a Pemex pipeline in response to the operations that the government of Andrés Manuel López Obrador launched. at the beginning of his government in December 2018 against the cartel.
+On 29 October, Marco Antonio Flores Martínez, aka El Ñecas, was arrested.
+He planned to place a bomb on a plane, as well as detonate a Pemex pipeline in response to the operations that the government of Andrés Manuel López Obrador launched during the beginning of his government in December 2018 against the cartel.

-The Santa Rosa de Lima Cartel was accused of a bomb attempt at the Pemex refinery in Salamanca, Guanajuato on 25 June 2020, after several of the cartel's leaders were arrested five days earlier.
+The Santa Rosa de Lima Cartel was accused of another bomb attempt at the Pemex refinery in Salamanca, Guanajuato on 25 June 2020, after several of the cartel's leaders were arrested five days earlier.